Dan J. Harkey

 Forced order insurance coverage:

-If borrowers fail to pay their premiums promptly or default, the loan servicer will demand that the borrower pay the current premium.
+If borrowers fail to pay their premiums promptly or default, the loan servicer will require the Borrower to pay the current premium.

-Example notice mailed to the borrower:
+Example notice mailed to the Borrower:

 Loan Number: